 This was a lot of work.
 And believe me when I say: be prepared for a lot of jank.

 I got Signal Desktop fully working.
-Yes its a bit janky to use, but keyboard, UI, Calls, Microphone, Popup-notifications (EVEN WHEN THE SCREEN IS OF FOR A LONG TIME!)
-(Not notifications in the Ubuntu Touch notifications center) and File Browser work.
+Yes its a bit janky to use, but keyboard, UI, Calls, Microphone, Popup-notifications (EVEN WHEN THE SCREEN IS OF FOR A LONG TIME! !BUT! only if you leave Signal, meaning: Open Signal without opening a chat (too safe battery) and then swith to a other App or simmular.
+Off screen detection in X11 is a little inconsistent) (Not notifications in the Ubuntu Touch notifications center) and File Browser work.
 Video call dose work but dose not get any feed (Probably a Libertine limitation): https://forums.ubports.com/topic/10431/

 History on how I got there: